mozilla/PRESC/README.md

 Now, click on the link that you see once the `push` command is executed to create a Pull Request.
 While creating a Pull Request do mention `[ Fixes: #<issue_number> ]` in the description.
 This will link the issue to the Pull Request for which the latter is created.

+Once your Pull Request is merged do `git pull --rebase upstream master`.
+This will update your fork with local changes and the ones made from upstream.
+This is to ensure there are no file conflicts.

 Here are some resources to learn more about parts of this workflow you are unfamiliar with: